 Search for Biodiversity

-- 70 sites assess for coral cover, fish abundance and diversity, impacts, and overall aesthetic beauty
+- 70 sites assessed for coral cover, fish abundance and diversity, impacts, and overall aesthetic beauty

 - 20 manta tows, covering over 10km of reef

-- 20 360 degree video scenes to be used as new content in upcoming virtual reality experiences
+- 20 360° degree video scenes to be used as new content in virtual reality experiences

 - 17 Reef Health and Impact Surveys (RHIS)